 Screenprint, All Levels (Wednesday)

-This printmaking workshop is open to screenprint artists of all levels of experience.
-Beginners are invited to learn the fundamentals of screenprinting.
+This printmaking class is open to screenprint artists of all levels of experience.
+For the beginner, you will learn fundamentals of screenprinting.
 We will cover different screenprinting techniques including various screen stencils, block-outs, and color registration.

-For the beginning student: the ability to pull a screenprint with expertise and confidence after both group and individual instruction
+For the beginning student: ability to pull a screenprint with expertise and confidence after both group and individual instruction.
+Print at least one three color edition of 10 prints.

 Start the term with these supplies: